dunchen/dunchen/_posts/2021-6-21-ResIST Layer-Wise Decomposition of ResNets for Distributed Training.md

 ## Methods

 **ResIST** operates by partitioning the layers of a global ResNet to different, shallower sub-ResNets, training those independently, and intermittently aggregating their updates into the global model.
-The high-level process followed by **ResIST** is depicted in Fig 1 and outlined in more detail by pusedocode below.
+The high-level process followed by **ResIST** is depicted in Fig 1 and outlined in more detail by Algorithm 1 below.

 ### Model Architecture
 To achieve optimal performance with **ResIST**, the global model must be sufficiently deep.